protecode-sc/helm-chart/README.md

 ## Upgrading to 2025.12.0

-To add support for helm 4.0, so resources need to be labeled correctly.
+To add support for helm 4.0, some resources need to be labeled correctly.

 ```
 kubectl -n <ns> label secret <release>-bdba-django-secrets-generated app.kubernetes.io/managed-by=Helm